Sheila M. Byrnes

-Sheila M. Byrnes has held numerous national positions including first, second, and fifth vice president; historian; 2016 and 2020 Biennial chair; letters chair; and served as a member of the Finance, Governance, and Vinnie Ream committees.
-Since joining the Central New York Branch in 2004, she has served as branch president and New York State president.
-She earned her bachelor of science, cum laude, in speech communication from Syracuse University.
-A highly published and respected genealogist and lecturer, she has provided genealogical research guidance for more than 25 years.
+Sheila M. Byrnes has held numerous National positions including first, second, and fifth vice presidents; historian; 2016, 2020, and 2022 Biennial chair; and Letters chair and served as a member of the Finance, Governance, Letters, and Vinnie Ream committees.
+Since joining the Central New York Branch in 2004, she has served as branch president and New York state president.

 Alice Ann Glenn

-Alice Ann Glenn is a member of the Santa Clara County Branch.
-She has been a California Pen Woman since 1982 and has served as vice president of NorCal.
-She is a retired minister whose 50 years were focused on writing and educating.
-She served on denominational committees whose responsibility was making decisions on character and individual behavior.
+Alice Ann Glenn, a California Pen Woman since 1982, currently serves as National ethics chair and has served as vice president of the NorCal Branch.
+She is a retired minister whose 50 years focused on writing and educating.
+She has served on denominational committees whose responsibility was making decisions on character and individual behavior.